Endava-Sofia/fe-code-guidelines/guidelines/sass.md

 /// @param {String} $breakpoint - Breakpoint
 /// @requires $breakpoints
 @mixin respond-to($breakpoint) {
+  // @use "sass:map";
+  // return breakpoint or null if $map doesn’t have a value associated with $breakpoint
   $raw-query: map-get($breakpoints, $breakpoint);

   @if $raw-query {
+    /// @use "sass:string";
+    /// unquote Returns $raw-query as an unquoted string.
+This can produce strings that aren’t valid CSS, so use with caution.

+    /// @use 'sass:meta';
+    /// type-of Returns the type of $raw-query.

+    /// @use "sass:meta";
+    /// inspect($raw-query)
+    /// Returns a representation of any Sass value, not just those that can be represented in CSS.
+As such, its return value is not guaranteed to be valid CSS.

     $query: if(
       type-of($raw-query) == 'string',
       unquote($raw-query),